jqno/equalsverifier/_errormessages/mutability-equals-depends-on-mutable-field.md

 * Add an `@Immutable` annotation to your class if you _know_ that the class is immutable, but the fields cannot be final for some reason.
 * Suppress `Warning.NONFINAL_FIELDS` if your class has to be mutable.
 This is not recommended.

-Note: Unfortunately, EqualsVerifier cannnot detect if your fields are truly immutable, which is what's actually needed here.
+Note: Unfortunately, EqualsVerifier cannot detect if your fields are truly immutable, which is what's actually needed here.
 It can only see if fields are final, or if the class has an `@Immutable` annotation.

 Read more about this subject in the manual's page on [immutability](/equalsverifier/manual/immutability).